EliahuBen-Reuven/vsi-is/vsi_is_provisioning_scripts.md

 # User data
 {: #user-data}

-When you launch an instance, you can add user data that automatically performs common configuration tasks or runs scripts.
+When you create an {{site.data.keyword.vsi_is_full}} instance, you can add user data that automatically performs common configuration tasks or runs scripts.
 In the **User Data** field on the order form, you can enter optional cloud-init user data for the server.
 {:shortdesc}

 ## User data examples for Linux